 Current situation in Valais

-Late-night bars, night clubs, discotheques, strip bars and comparable or similar places are completely closed.
+Night clubs, dance halls and other comparable or similar places remain completely closed.

 It is compulsory to wear a mask:

 • In all enclosed places accessible to the public, apart from a few exceptions, and also in outdoor spaces such as terraces of restaurants and bars, shop forecourts, markets.

 • In cars carrying two or more people.

 • In very busy pedestrian areas and wherever the concentration of people does not allow individuals to maintain the required distance between each other.

 • On all public transport in Switzerland, at stations (including on platforms and in underpasses), at airports, bus and tram stops, on all lifts in ski areas (including T-bars, button lifts and other drag lifts), and in all queues and places where people gather. (counters, bus stops, etc.)